 Medical Editor: John P. Cunha, DO, FACOEP

-Vigamox (moxifloxacin hydrochloride ophthalmic solution) is used to treat bacterial infections of the eyes.
-It is an antibiotic.
-Common side effects include blurred vision, watery eyes, eye pain/dryness/redness/itchiness.
+Vigamox (moxifloxacin hydrochloride ophthalmic solution) is an antibiotic used to treat bacterial infections of the eyes.
+Common side effects of Vigamox include blurred vision, watery eyes (tearing), and eye (pain, dryness, redness, itchiness, burning, stinging, and irritation).

 The dose of Vigamox: Instill one drop in the affected eye 3 times a day for 7 days.
 Do not use other eye drops or medications during treatment with Vigamox ophthalmic unless directed by your doctor.
 Other drugs may interact with Vigamox.
 Tell your doctor all prescription or over-the-counter medicines or supplements you use.
 Vigamox should be used only when prescribed during pregnancy.
 It is not known if this medication passes into breast milk.
 Consult your doctor before breast-feeding.